Hamiltonian transformation for accurate and efficient band structure interpolation: Introduction

+Given that the DFT Hamiltonian is typically large, it must be projected onto a smaller basis set for practical interpolation.
+However, while the original implicit DFT Hamiltonian is localized in real space, the projected explicit smaller Hamiltonian is not necessarily so.
+This can result in a slow decay of the matrix elements with respect to $\vR$, necessitating a very large $N_k$ to achieve satisfactory interpolation accuracy.
+Thus, the challenge lies in constructing a small and localized Hamiltonian.

-The WI is a popular interpolation method in condensed matter physics and plays a key role in constructing model Hamiltonians \cite{jung2013tight,garrity2021database} and computing various physical observables of solids~\cite{wang2006ab,yates2007spectral,wang2017first}.
-However, constructing MLWFs is a challenging nonlinear optimization problem due to the existence of multiple local minima~\cite{marzari2012maximally}, hence the results can be sensitive to initial guesses and users may need detailed knowledge of the system to provide the initial guess.
-Despite many progresses in improving the robustness of numerical algorithms for finding localized Wannier functions~\cite{MustafaCohCohenEtAl2015,damle2015compressed,damle2017scdm, damle2018disentanglement,CancesLevittPanatiEtAl2017,StubbsWatsonLu2021}, constructing MLWFs can still be challenging in a number of scenarios, such as topological insulators~\cite{soluyanov2011wannier,cornean2017wannier} and entangled band structures~\cite{SouzaMarzariVanderbilt2001,damle2018disentanglement,damle2019variational}.
+The maximally localized Wannier function (MLWF)\cite{marzari1997maximally, marzari2012maximally, pizzi2020wannier90} is a powerful tool widely used for interpolation, known as Wannier interpolation (WI).
+As a compact basis set, MLWFs are optimized to be as localized as possible, ensuring that the projected Hamiltonian remains localized.
+WI is a popular interpolation method in condensed matter physics and plays a crucial role in constructing model Hamiltonians \cite{jung2013tight,garrity2021database} and computing various physical observables of solids~\cite{wang2006ab,yates2007spectral,wang2017first}.
+However, constructing MLWFs is a challenging nonlinear optimization problem due to the presence of multiple local minima\cite{marzari2012maximally}.
+Consequently, the results can be sensitive to initial guesses, requiring users to have detailed knowledge of the system to provide a good starting point.
+Significant progress has been made in improving the robustness of numerical algorithms for finding localized Wannier functions~\cite{MustafaCohCohenEtAl2015,CancesLevittPanatiEtAl2017,StubbsWatsonLu2021,qiao2023projectability}.
+One particularly robust approach is the selected columns of the density matrix (SCDM)~\cite{damle2015compressed,damle2017scdm,damle2018disentanglement}.
+However, constructing MLWFs remains challenging in certain cases, such as topological insulators~\cite{soluyanov2011wannier,cornean2017wannier} and entangled band structures~\cite{SouzaMarzariVanderbilt2001,damle2018disentanglement,damle2019variational}.

-In this Letter, we have two main contributions.
-First, if we only keep the eigenpairs of the original Hamiltonian within a certain energy window, the resulting spectrally truncated Hamiltonian can be more delocalized than original Hamiltonian matrix.
-We introduce an eigenvalue transformation to find a localized representation of this spectrally truncated Hamiltonian.
-We also find that the eigenvalue transformation introduced here can be of independent interest, and can be used to improve the accuracy of WI for systems with entangled bands.

-Second, WI finds a minimal set of orthogonal orbitals that are smooth in $\vk$, so that the projected Hamiltonian is spatially localized.
-However, for band structure calculations, we may entirely circumvent the construction of MLWFs, and obtain instead a suitably larger but much more localized Hamiltonian through changing basis sets, thus improving the accuracy and efficiency of band structure calculations.
-This strategy can be particularly effective for entangled and/or topologically obstructed band structures.

-Our method is called Hamiltonian transformation (HT), which is a combination of eigenvalue transformation and changing basis sets.
-It has a functional-independent time complexity of $\gO(N_e^3N_k\log(N_k))$.
-As an accurate, efficient, and parameter-free method for band structure calculations, HT can be applied to both DFT and post-DFT calculations.